makeabilitylab/physcomp/communication/serial-intro.md

 ### Python

-We can also use [Python](https://www.python.org/) with the [pySerial](https://pyserial.readthedocs.io/en/latest/) library.
+Finally, let's make a simple program in [Python](https://www.python.org/) to write and read data off the serial port.
+This is simply to demonstrate the overall programming concepts before we dive more deeply into JavaScript solutions for our other lessons.
+Again, you can really use any programming language you like!

+For serial communication with Python, we'll use the [pySerial](https://pyserial.readthedocs.io/en/latest/) library.
 With Python3 installed, open your terminal and type:

 ```
 > pip3 install pyserial
 ```

-Reading and writing data with pySerial is quite straightforward and pySerial's ["fast intro" docs](https://pyserial.readthedocs.io/en/latest/shortintro.html) provide a number of examples.
+This will install the [pySerial](https://pyserial.readthedocs.io/en/latest/) library. pySerial is quite straightforward and pySerial's ["fast intro" docs](https://pyserial.readthedocs.io/en/latest/shortintro.html) provide a number of examples.

 Let's write a quick Python program to communicate with [SimpleSerialIn.ino](https://github.com/makeabilitylab/arduino/blob/master/Serial/SimpleSerialIn/SimpleSerialIn.ino).